I may get paid commission for purchases made after clicking a link in this post.

 This section allows you to change the SEO title on pages or posts in bulk.
 In general, you should do this on individual pages one at a time, so you can fix other issues at the same time.
 But if you need to do this quickly and in bulk, this is the place to do it!

-This feature counts links to and from your posts.
+This feature allows Yoast to perform a few optimisations to the way SEO data is stored.
+This feature also enables the Text Link Counter which counts links to and from your posts.
 This is especially useful for creating and improving Cornerstone Content.
-Simply click to activate this feature.
+Simply click the purple button to activate this feature.

 I hope you can see that by setting up your Yoast SEO plugin properly you can ensure Google (and other search engines) crawls your site more efficiently and indexes only the content that you actually WANT to appear in search results.
 It also ensures you keep on top of crawl errors and redirects and gives you the maximum value from social shares.